Welcome to the Schwab-Lab home page!

 Our research aims to understand the underlying mechanism of the maladaptive immune response triggered by spinal cord injury (SCI).
 SCI has been associated with both systemic immune deficiency syndrome and post-traumatic autoimmunity.
 Both maladaptive neuro-immunological syndromes are associated with inferior repair and serve as a target to improve neurological recovery.
-We apply a bedside to benchside translational approach to investigate clinical symptoms with molecular techniques in order to develop novel treatments for patients suffering from spinal cord injury.
+We apply a bedside-to-benchside translational approach to investigate clinical phenotypes with molecular techniques in order to develop novel treatments for patients suffering from spinal cord injury.

 Background

 Local and systemic immune dysfunction occur acutely after SCI and persist into the chronic phase of SCI, comprising a substrate for propagated neurodegeneration.
-(Schwab et al., 2014).
+(Schwab et al., 2014, 2023, Zrzavy et al., 2021).

 1. Spinal Cord Injury-induced Immune Depression Syndrome (SCI-IDS)

 SCI disrupts the interplay between the immune system and the CNS (Meisel et al., 2005), leaving patients vulnerable to infections such as pneumonia and urinary tract infections.
 Patients with acute SCI who suffer from infections have a worse prognosis for neurological repair.
-Our lab is interested in understanding the triggers and implications of the immunodepression syndrome induced by SCI.
+Our lab is interested in understanding the trigger and implications of the immunodepression syndrome induced by SCI (SCI-IDS).
 Using different models of SCI and pneumonia, we can investigate what functional deficits result from infection after SCI and explore the underlying mechanisms for these deficits.
-The impact of acquired infections on secondary damage to the nervous system and intrinsic recovery potential is under investigation.
+The impact of acquired infections on the lesion affected and recovery associated networks is under investigation.
 Our lab strives to identify novel clinical strategies to combat SCI-IDS, using a bench-to-bedside and bedside-to-bench approach.
+This includes immunotropic approaches to stabilize the immune-system, as well as non-antibiotic treatments to reduce infection susceptibility.

 1. Spinal Cord Injury-induced autoimmunity

 Another aspect of the maladaptive immune response after SCI is SCI-induced autoimmunity.
-Despite systemic reductions in immunity, at the site of injury there is non-resolving inflammation (Prüss et al., 2011).
-This ongoing inflammation causes maladaptive priming of lymphocytes against self-antigens.
-We are interested in understanding the presence and function of these autoreactive T- and B-cells after SCI.
+Despite systemic reductions in immunity, at the site of injury there is non-resolving inflammation (Prüss et al., 2011, Zrzavy et al.,2021).
+This ongoing inflammation may cause maladaptive priming of lymphocytes against self-antigens.
+We are interested in understanding the presence and function of these autoreactive T cells and B-cell-mediated autoantibodies after SCI.
+The emerging auto-antibody formation in a SCI patient subpopulation directed against specific spinal cord and neuronal epitopes suggests the existence of paratraumatic CNS autoimmune syndromes – in analogy to paraneopastic syndromes.
+Paratraumatic CNS autoimmune syndrome are a candidate driver to aggravate spasticity, neuropathic pain, fatigue or even interfere with the response to neurorehabilitation

 The Schwab Lab is affiliated with the Belford Center for Spinal Cord Injury and the Center for Brain and Spinal Cord Repair (CBSCR) at the Ohio State University.